MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 # W3SCHOOLS--HTML Tutorial-NOTES
-# >Note: This repository is still a work in progress.
-Lots of formatting and mark-up needed.
+## >Note: This repository is still a work in progress.
+A little more edits to go.
-<kbd>Return</kbd>

 This repository summarizes the key things that I learned from the w3schools online HTML tutorials.
 > Please see: https://www.w3schools.com/html/   for the sources of all the information contained herein.